Understanding Deductive Logic

 TIP: Deductive reasoning forms the basis of all reason.
 If you understand deductive reasoning, you’ll understand the foundation of logic and reason and be well on your way to understanding the other reasoning types.
 See our page on the different types of reasoning to go beyond deductive reasoning.
 You can also check out the other important reasoning type inductive reasoning (inductive reasoning deals with probability, deductive deals withe certainty, this page is all about deductive reasoning, not inductive).

 Who is St. George William Joseph Stock?
-One might ask the question “wait, who is St. George William Joseph Stock?!”
-That is a great question.
-There doesn’t seem to be much of answer to it unfortunately.
-Stock was not a famous author nor is much written about him.”
+One might ask the question “wait, who is St. George William Joseph Stock?!
+Was he a saint?”
+Those are great questions.
+To the first question, there doesn’t seem to be much of an answer.
+To the second, considering he co-authored the NSFW Whippingham Papers, one would have to assume “no, he was not a saint.”
+With that said, while Stock was not a famous author nor is much written about him, he none-the-less wrote an excellent (and at this point in history free) work on deductive logic… and this is the focus of our page.
 See: Who was St. George William Joseph Stock?
+Also, if you are interested in learning more, consider checking out Logic Gallery, ARISTOTLE TO THE 21st CENTURY, E-edition by David Marans.

 What is deductive reasoning?
 Deduction or Deductive Reasoning, which is a reasoning method that deals with certain conclusions (logically certain inferences).
 It reasons from certain rules and facts “down” to logically certain conclusions that necessarily follow the premises of an argument.
 It is often called top-down reasoning because it generally starts with a generalization and reasons toward specifics.
 It is a type of analysis that is closely related to rationalism, as looks at what is logically and necessarily true about a given system.
 Deductive reasoning method is rooted in Greek thought, in the Socratic method specifically, and is a close cousin to the other main reasoning type inductive reasoning.
 As noted above, this page covers deductive reasoning, but not induction (although if you understand deduction you are well on your way to understanding induction; and in fact, deduction is probably the best starting point given the fact that it was defined first).